 Third, the model produces size dependence, as the response of GDP does not change linearly with the size of monetary shock, even if the probability of price adjustment is state-independent.
-Larger monetary expansions have a disproportionally larger positive effect on real GDP compared to smaller monetary expansions, as the former make the network denser.
-As a result, achieving a given degree of real GDP expansion requires a (weakly) smaller monetary easing.
-On the other hand, larger monetary contractions have a disproportionally smaller negative effect on real GDP compared to smaller monetary contractions, as the former shrink the network.
+Larger monetary expansions have a disproportionally larger positive effect on real GDP compared to smaller monetary expansion requires a (weakly) smaller monetary easing.
+On the other hand, larger monetary contractions have a disproportionally smaller negative effect on real GDP compared to smaller monetary contractions have a disproportionally smaller negative effect on real GDP compared to smaller monetary contractions, as the former shrink the network.
 A consequence of the above is that achieving a given degree of real GDP contraction requires a (weakly) larger monetary tightening.
-Econometric findings in Alvarez et al. (2017) and Ascari and Haber (2021), find that large nominal shocks have a disproportionally smaller effect on real variables, compared to small nominal shocks, which is consistent with my predictions for monetary contractions.
+Econometric findings in Alvarez et al. (2017) and Ascari and Haber (2022), find that large nominal shocks have a disproportionally smaller effect on real variables, compared to small nominal shocks, which is consistent with my predictions for monetary contractions.

-Fourth, I provide novel model-free econometric evidence on network cyclicality, conditional on identified productivity and monetary shocks, which corroborates the theoretical mechanism in my model.
-As a first exercise, I use sectoral data from US Bureau of Economic Analysis (BEA)

-to construct annual time series of intermediates intensities for 65 sectors of the US economy.
+Fourth, I provide novel reduced-form econometric evidence on network cyclicality, conditional on identified productivity and monetary shocks, which corroborates the theoretical mechanism in my model.
+As a first exercise, I use sectoral data from US Bureau of Economic Analysis (BEA) to construct annual time series of intermediates intensities for 65 sectors of the US economy.
 Consistent with the theoretical prediction, I find that intermediates intensity rises following a positive productivity shock, and following a monetary easing.
-Moreover, I find evidence that the effect is asymmetric: expansionary shocks, both productivity and monetary, lead to disproportionally larger magnitudes of network responses.
-I compare estimated responses with those generated by a calibrated version of my model, and find them to be close, both in magnitudes and in the asymmetry of responses.
-One limitation of using sectoral data is that it does not allow to disentangle intensive and extensive margins of network adjustment, whereas it is the latter that is predicted by my model.
-I therefore provide additional evidence using data on firm-level linkages in Compustat, as constructed by Atalay et al. (2011).
-My findings using firm-level data confirm the evidence obtained using sectoral data, both in terms of directions of responses to productivity and monetary shocks, and in terms of the asymmetries detected.
+Moreover, I find evidence that the effect is asymmetric: expansionary shocks, both to productivity and monetary policy, lead to disproportionally larger magnitudes of network responses.
+I compare estimated responses with those generated by a calibrated version of my model, and find them to be similar, both in magnitudes and in the asymmetry of responses.
+One limitation of using sectoral data is that it does not allow to disentangle intensive and extensive margins of network adjustment, whereas my theoretical model emphasises the extensive margin.
+I therefore provide additional evidence using data on firm-level linkages in Compustat, as constructed by Atalay et al. (2011), which allows to specifically test the extensive margin of network adjustment.
+My findings using firm-level data align with the evidence obtained using sectoral data, both in terms of directions of responses to productivity and monetary shocks, and in terms of the asymmetries detected.